-Based on an estimated usage rate, we anticipate depleting the shares currently available for issuance under the Prior Plans in 2019, leaving an insufficient number of shares available for our anticipated grants in 2020.
-In order to continue to have an appropriate supply of shares for long-term equity incentives to successfully recruit, hire and retain the talent we require to successfully execute our business plans, our Board of Directors believes that we will need the additional 1.2 million new shares to be available under the 2019 Plan.
-Although the additional 1.2 million new shares to be available under the 2019 Plan will increase the potential dilution to our stockholders from our long-term equity incentive compensation programs, our Board believes our equity compensation plans are well-managed and below norms for our industry.
-We expect that with the additional 1.2 million new shares to be available under the 2019 Plan for which we are seeking stockholder approval, we will have sufficient shares for our equity compensation program until the 2022 annual meeting of stockholders, and we plan to seek stockholder approval for additional shares at that time.
+As of March 1, 2022, an aggregate of 747,914 shares of our common stock remained available for future grants under our 2019 Plan.
+As of such date, a total of 69,371,755 shares of our common stock were outstanding.
+Based on an estimated usage rate, we may not have enough shares available to reliably sustain our equity grant program in the future.
+In order to continue to have an appropriate supply of shares for long-term equity incentives to successfully recruit, hire and retain the talent we require to successfully execute our business plans, our Board of Directors believes that we will need the additional 1.4 million new shares to be available under the Amended 2019 Plan.
+Although the additional 1.4 million new shares will increase the potential dilution to our stockholders from our long-term equity incentive compensation programs, our Board believes our equity compensation plans are well-managed and compare favorably with the norms for our industry.
+We expect that with the additional 1.4 million new shares to be available under the Amended 2019 Plan, we will have sufficient shares for our equity compensation program until the 2025 annual meeting of stockholders.
+The shares requested may, however, last for a shorter or longer period of time depending on various factors, such as the number of grant recipients, future grant practices, our stock price, and forfeiture rates.